rohankadekodi/WineFS/Experiments.md

 # For example: python3 parse_wiredtiger.py 4 winefs nova ext4 xfs 3 10 ../results/ ../results/lmdb_output.csv
 (This will parse all the WiredTiger output files and generate a CSV file)
 ```

+**Note: the absolute performance numbers may be different than the ones submitted in the paper.
+This can be attributed to firmware changes that are deployed on the NVDIMMs, along with their wear-and-tear over time.
+But, the relative improvements over other file systems should be the same.***

 The output of this experiment shows the performance of all file systems on popular POSIX applications.
 Across the board, WineFS performs equal to, or better than the competitive file systems.